Azure/azure-sdk-for-js/sdk/core/core-client/review/core-client.api.md

     };
     // (undocumented)
     serialize(mapper: Mapper, object: any, objectName?: string): any;
-    // Warning: (ae-forgotten-export) The symbol "Mapper" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     validateConstraints(mapper: Mapper, value: any, objectName: string): void;
 }